williamrwagner/williamrwagner.github.io/_pages/home.md

 *SPECIAL NOTE REGARDING VOTING*

-Due to health concerns during the Covid-19 epidemic the Town currently providing early/absentee ballots to anyone who wishes to cast there vote without having to enter a polling venue. o receive your ballot by mail click on this link to the town voting instructions.
+Due to health concerns during the Covid-19 epidemic the Town currently providing early/absentee ballots to anyone who wishes to cast their vote without having to enter a polling venue. to receive your ballot by mail clicking on this link to the town voting instructions.

 I want to understand the issues you care about most.